Summary of Significant Accounting Policies

 ASC Topic 820, “Fair Value Measurements and Disclosures,” requires disclosure of the fair value of financial instruments held by the Company.
 ASC Topic 825, “Financial Instruments,” defines fair value, and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
 The three levels of valuation hierarchy are defined as follows: Level 1 – inputs to the valuation methodology are quoted prices for identical assets or liabilities in active markets.
 Level 2 – to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.
 Level 3 – inputs to the valuation methodology are unobservable and significant to the fair value measurement.

 The Company accounts for income taxes using the asset and liability method.
-The asset and liability method requires recognition of deferred tax assets and liabilities for expected future tax consequences of temporary differences that currently exist between tax bases and financial reporting bases of the Company's assets and liabilities.
+The asset and liability method requires recognition of deferred tax assets and liabilities for expected future tax consequences of temporary differences that currently exist between tax bases and financial reporting bases of the Company’s assets and liabilities.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which these temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is provided on deferred taxes if it is determined that it is more likely than not that the asset will not be realized.
-The Company recognizes penalties and interest accrued related to income tax liabilities in the provision for income taxes in its Condensed Consolidated Statements of Operations and Other Comprehensive Income (Loss).
+The Company recognizes penalties and interest accrued related to income tax liabilities in the provision for income taxes in its Condensed Consolidated Statements of Operations and Other Comprehensive Income.

 Significant management judgment is required to determine the amount of benefit to be recognized in relation to an uncertain tax position.
 The Company uses a two-step process to evaluate tax positions.
 The first step requires an entity to determine whether it is more likely than not (greater than 50% chance) that the tax position will be sustained.
 The second step requires an entity to recognize in the financial statements the benefit of a tax position that meets the more-likely-than-not recognition criterion.
 The amounts ultimately paid upon resolution of issues raised by taxing authorities may differ materially from the amounts accrued and may materially impact the financial statements of the Company in future periods.

-We account for leases in accordance with ASC 842 - Leases This accounting standard requires all lessees to record the impact of leasing contracts on the balance sheet as a right to use asset and corresponding liability.
+The Company accounts for leases in accordance with ASC 842 – Leases.
+This accounting standard requires all lessees to record the impact of leasing contracts on the balance sheet as a right to use asset and corresponding liability.
 This is measured by taking the present value of the remaining lease payments over the lease term and recording a right to use asset (“ROU”) and corresponding lease obligation for lease payments.
 Rent expense is realized on a straight-line basis and the lease obligation is amortized based on the effective interest method.
 The amounts recognized reflect the present value of remaining lease payments for all leases that have a lease term greater than 12 months.
 The discount rate used is an estimate of the Company’s incremental borrowing rate based on information available at lease commencement.

 In considering the lease asset value, the Company considers fixed or variable payment terms, prepayments and options to extend, terminate or purchase.
 Renewal, termination or purchase options affect the lease term used for determining lease asset value only if the option is reasonably certain to be exercised.
 The Company uses an estimate of its incremental borrowing rate based on information available at lease commencement in determining present value of lease payments.

 The financial statements of the Company’s non-U.S. subsidiary are translated into U.S. dollars in accordance with ASC 830, Foreign Currency Matters.
 Under ASC 830, if the assets and liabilities of the Company are recorded in certain non-U.S. functional currencies other than the U.S. dollar, they are translated at rates of exchange at year end.
 Revenue and expense items are translated at the average monthly exchange rates.
-The resulting translation adjustments are recorded directly into accumulated other comprehensive income (loss).
+The resulting translation adjustments are recorded directly into accumulated other comprehensive income.

 Earnings Per Share